Fresh air produced by intelligent window ventilation

 A mechanical ventilation system is one solution.
 But who enjoys working or living in a building where you can’t open the windows because of the ventilation system?
 Many people feel uncomfortable in rooms where the windows are always closed.
-The alternative to this is controlled, natural ventilation via windows, which automatically draws fresh air directly from outside.
+The alternative to this is controlled, natural ventilation via windows, which automatically draws in fresh air directly from the outside.

 Natural window ventilation based on temperature fluctuations and wind

-Natural and energy-efficient
+Natural and energy-efficient ventilation

 The benefits of natural ventilation with electric window drives

-- controlled opening and closing of the window saves energy compared to continuous mechanical (fan-based) ventilation
+- Controlled opening and closing of the window saves energy compared to continuous mechanical (fan-based) ventilation

-Potential settings and combinations
+Possible settings and combinations

 - convenient ventilation

-- night-time back cooling
+- night-time cooling